| Title: | Functions and Data for a Course on Modern Regression and Classification |

 See FARS

 regression with residuals.
-Check perfomance of this hybrid model
+Check performance of this hybrid model

 formlist |